amidos2006/procengine/README.md

 111111111111111
 ```

+For a simple way to construct the initialization object try using this tool (link).
+For more interactive examples see this website (link).

 This library is inspired by Kate Compton `tracery.js` and Nicky Case `Simulating the world (in Emoji)`.

 ## What is the main features?